7adidaz/E7fazly/e7fazly's docs & notes/API.md

 - POST tag/create → it has to be linked to a bookmark.
 - GET \tag/bkmrk:/bkmrk_id → get tags for specific bookmark.
-- GET \tag/all:/id → this is typically for a specific user.
+- GET \tag/all → this is typically for a specific user.
 - PATCH \tag:/id → enables renaming a tag through tags' menu.
 - DELETE \tag:/id -> through tags' menu also.
+- DELETE \tag/:tag_id/:bkmrk_id -> delete a tag from a post edit or smth

+---
+- access rights
+- POST access/create // should send an array of users to add the access to!
+- GET access/:id // propably not needed!
+- PATCH access/:id
+- DELETE access/:id